yetalit/Mojmelo/README.md

 Don't forget to change `<path_to_mojmelo_location>` according to where `mojmelo` folder and `setup.mojo` file are stored.

-Then Run the following command:
+Then Run the following command to start the setup process:
 ```
 magic run setup
 ```

+Note: For better results, please try not to run other tasks on your pc during the setup process.

 ## Usage